awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_id-based-policy-examples.md

 For more information, see [Monitoring CloudTrail Log Files with Amazon CloudWatch Logs](monitor-cloudtrail-log-files-with-cloudwatch-logs.md)\.

-### Additional Information<a name="cloudtrail-notifications-more-info-2"></a>
+### Additional information<a name="cloudtrail-notifications-more-info-2"></a>

 To learn more about creating IAM users, groups, policies, and permissions, see [Creating Your First IAM User and Administrators Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/GSGHowToCreateAdminsGroup.html) and [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/PermissionsAndPolicies.html) in the *IAM User Guide*\.